 The acquisition of the right to exploit mineral properties is a very detailed and time consuming process.
-There can be no guarantee that the Company has acquired title to any such surface or mineral rights or that such rights will be obtained in the future.
-To the extent they are obtained, titles to the Company's surface or mineral properties may be challenged or impugned and title insurance is generally not available.
+There can be no guarantee that the Company will be able to acquire title to surface and mineral rights in the future.
+Titles to the Company's current and/or future surface or mineral properties may be challenged or impugned and title insurance is generally not available.
 The Company's surface or mineral properties may be subject to prior unregistered agreements, transfers or claims and title may be affected by, among other things, undetected defects.
 Such third party claims could have a material adverse impact on the Company's operations.
-The Company's rights in New Mexico are also affected by measures implemented by the Navajo Nation.
 In addition, the Company may be unable to operate its properties as permitted or to enforce its rights with respect to its properties.